|

 = Territorial losses 1919

-Austria-Hungary fought on the losing side in the victorious allies allowed
+Austria-Hungary fought on the losing side and the victorious allies allowed

 the various nationalities in the empire to create their own nation states